What is work-life balance?

 - better able to make decisions and meet commitments

-And a well-balanced family life can actually help prevent burnout at work too.
+A well-balanced family life can actually help prevent burnout at work too.

 Good for your relationships

-New work arrangements for better work-life balance
+Looking at work arrangements to achieve better work-family balance

 Options might include: